 But it’s still genetic engineering, and that fact has garnered some opposition.
 The environmental group and GMO-foe Greenpeace issued a study in the United Kingdom showing retailers and wine merchants would be hesitant to sell genetically modified wine.
 France has made similar statements, while the wine-growing region of Mendocino County, California, has tried to block the use of GMO plants, including wine grapes.

 However, a little light shown on how genetic engineering actually works can convert a skeptical public.
-A study from Washington State University recently showed that when presented with information about genetic modification of wines and wine grapes, 321 study participants began to hold GMO grapes in a more positive light.
+A study from Washington State University showed that when presented with information about genetic modification of wines and wine grapes, 321 study participants began to hold GMO grapes in a more positive light.
 According to the researchers, “consumers would choose a GM wine over traditional options if the GM wine has a superior appearance and the ability to eliminate a hangover.
 Furthermore, consumers express equal acceptance of GM wines and traditional counterparts when there are no differences in aroma and taste.”

 There may, after all, be a time for GMO wine.